iveksl2/bball/README.md

 # bbal
 Ballin , Ballin

-The aim of this project is to to gather/analyze quantititave Basketball data and beat vegas
+The aim of this project is to to gather/analyze quantitative basketball data and beat vegas